Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Now, despite the fact that Wix mobile sites are not fully responsive, there are actually some benefits to being able to edit the mobile version your site.

 One of these involves hiding elements.
-Wix lets you easily select which content you’d like to display or hide in your mobile site, which lets you provide a more stripped-down user experience on mobile.
+Wix lets you easily select which content you’d like to display or hide in your mobile site — this lets you provide a more stripped-down user experience on mobile.
 This is a useful option to have, given that website user attention spans can be significantly shorter on mobile devices.

-But overall, because it employs a truly responsive approach to web design, GoDaddy takes the win when it comes to mobile-friendliness.
+But overall, because it employs a truly responsive approach to web design, I’d argue that GoDaddy takes the win when it comes to mobile-friendliness.

 Accessing CSS and HTML

-Wix and GoDaddy are both fairly limited when it comes to accessing site code.
+Wix and GoDaddy aren’t great when it comes to giving you full access to site code.

 Both tools let you add HTML code blocks to your pages — which is useful for adding widgets or code from third-party apps to your site — but neither tool gives you full access to the general HTML of your template.

-This contrasts negatively with other website builders and ecommerce platforms, like WordPress or Shopify, which can be much more flexible in this regard.
+This contrasts negatively with other website builders and ecommerce platforms, like WordPress or Shopify, which are much more flexible in this regard.

 Other site builders often provide full access to site HTML, along with CSS editors that let you make advanced visual changes to your template.

-Now, neither Wix or GoDaddy come with dedicated CSS editors, although there is a workaround for adding some CSS in Wix.
-This involves using its tracking code tool editor (usually used for adding analytics pixels, cookies etc. to your site) to inject some CSS into the header of your Wix site.
+(That said, there is a workaround available for adding some CSS in Wix.
+This involves using its tracking code tool editor — typically used for adding analytics pixels, cookies etc. to a site — to inject some CSS into the header of your Wix website).

 Switching templates

-All of GoDaddy’s 270+ templates are fully interchangeable with each other and switching between them is really straightforward.
-To do so, you simply need to click on the ‘try a new look’ button in the GoDaddy template editor, pick a new template for your site, and hit ‘select’.
+All of GoDaddy’s 270+ templates are fully interchangeable with each other, and switching between them is really straightforward.
+To do so, you just click on the ‘try a new look’ button in the GoDaddy template editor, pick a new template for your site, and hit ‘select’.

 With Wix however, if you tire of your chosen template and want to change it, unfortunately you’re out of luck — the only way to switch from one Wix template to another is to slog through a full rebuild of your whole site.